NEC-CIS-11/Character-Counter-for-Names/README.md

   - "String character counter program".
   - "Enter a string: ".

-2. **Stack Pointer Setup:** Set the stack pointer to the base address x4000 at Register 6.
-3. **Array Setup:**
+2. **Setup Registers and Array:**
   - Set the starting address of the array.
-  - Initialize a counter to 0.
-  - Initialize array elements to zero.
+  - Initialize counters and flags.

 ### Count Characters Functions

-1. **Save:** Save the return address to the stack.
-Decrement the stack pointer by 1.
-2. **ASCII Conversion Preparation:**
-  - Load the value -97 for ASCII conversion.
-  - Set the starting address of the array.
-  - Initialize the character counter to 0.
-3. **Input Loop:**
+1. **Get Input:**
   - Loop until the Enter key is pressed:
     - Read a character from the user.
     - Display the character on the screen.
     - If the Enter key is pressed, exit the loop.
-      - Subtract 97 from the character to find the array index.
-      - If the result is negative, read the next character.
-      - Move to the correct position in the array based on the index.
+    - Convert characters to lowercase if needed.
-      - Increment the character count at this position.
+    - Increment the character count at the corresponding array position.
-      - Store the new count back in the array.
-      - Reset to the start of the array for the next character.
-4. **Restore:** Restore the return address from the stack.
-Save the current stack pointer address to STACK_PTR.
-Restore the saved stack pointer address from STACK_PTR.
-Increment the stack pointer by 1.
-Return from the character counting function.

 ### Display Character Frequencies Function

-1. **Save:** Save the return address to the stack.
-Decrement the stack pointer by 1.
-2. **Display Loop:**
+1. **Display Loop:**
-  - Initialize a counter to 26 (for the alphabet).
+  - Initialize a counter for the alphabet.
-  - Set the current character to 'a'.
   - Set the starting address of the array.
-  - Load the ASCII value for '0'.
-  - Loop:
-      - Display the current character.
-      - Display the equal sign '='.
-      - Get the count of the current character from the array.
-      - Move to the next position in the array.
-      - Convert the count to its ASCII representation.
-      - Display the count.
+  - Loop through the array and display each letter and its count.
-      - Move to the next character in the alphabet.
-      - Decrement the counter.
-3. **Restore:** Restore the return address from the stack.
-Save the current stack pointer address to STACK_PTR.
-Restore the saved stack pointer address from STACK_PTR.
-Increment the stack pointer by 1.
-Return from the display function.

-### Termination
-- Halt the program.

-## Constants and Messages
+## Labels and Prompts

-- **MSG0:** "Character Counter"
-- **MSG1:** "Please enter a line of lower case text"
+- **PRMT:** "String character counter program"
+- **PROMPT:** "Enter a string: "
 - **ARRAY:** Array to store counts for 'a' to 'z'
-- **NEG97:** Constant -97 for ASCII conversion
+- **OFFSET_97:** Constant -97 for ASCII conversion
+- **OFFSET_65:** Constant -65 for ASCII conversion
+- **OFFSET_UPPER:** Constant -26 for uppercase check
+- **OFFSET_CNVRT:** Constant 32 for converting uppercase to lowercase
-- **POS26:** Constant 26 for the loop counter
+- **TOT_LTRS:** Constant 26 for the loop counter
+- **OFFSET_LOWER:** Constant 97 for converting to ASCII letters
+- **OFFSET_NUM:** Constant 48 for converting to ASCII numbers
 - **EQ:** Equal sign '=' in ASCII
-- **TAB:** Newline character
+- **TAB:** Tab character
-- **POS97:** Constant 97 for converting to ASCII letters
-- **POS48:** Constant 48 for converting to ASCII numbers
-- **STACK_BASE:** Starting address of the stack

 ## Conclusion
-The Character Counter Program is an easy-to-use program that helps you quickly see how often each letter appears in any line of lowercase text you enter.
+The Character Counter Program is a simple program that will quickly calculate how often each letter of a string appears in the text you entered.